 '''

-SybDataSource ds = new com.sybase.jdbc3.jdbc.SybDataSource();

-ds.setUser("my username");

-ds.setPassword("my password");

-ds.setDatabaseName("my favorite db");

-ds.setServerName("db machine");

-ds.setPortNumber(4000);

-ds.setDescription("This DataSource represents the Adaptive Server

-Enterprise server running on db machine at port 2638.
-The default

-username and password have been set to 'me' and 'mine' respectively.

-Upon connection, the user will access the my favorite db database on
+Upon connection, the user will access the my_favorite_db database on

 this server.");

 Properties props = newProperties()

-props.put("REPEAT READ", "false");

-props.put("REQUEST HA SESSION", "true");
+props.put("REPEAT_READ","false");

+props.put("REQUEST_HA_SESSION","true");

 ds.setConnectionProperties(props);

 // store the DataSource object.
 Typically this is

 // done by setting JNDI properties specific to the

 // type of JNDI service provider you are using.

 // Then, initialize the context and bind the object.

 Context ctx = new InitialContext();

-ctx.bind("jcbc/myASE", ds);
+ctx.bind("java:comp/env/jdbc/myASE", ds);

 '''

 Once you set up your DataSource, you decide where and how you want to store the information.
-To assist you, SybDataSource is both java.io.Serializable and javax.naming.Referenceable, but it is still up to the administrator to determine how the data is stored, depending on what service provider you are using for JNDL.
+To assist you, SybDataSource is both java.io.Serializable and javax.naming.Referenceable, but it is still up to the administrator to determine how the data is stored, depending on what service provider you are using for JNDI.

 2b.
-Access by client

-The client retrieves the DataSource object by setting its JNDI properties the same way the DataSource was deployed.
+Access by client The client retrieves the DataSource object by setting its JNDI properties the same way the DataSource was deployed.
 The client needs to have an object factory available that can transform the object as it is stored (for example, serialized) into a Java object.

 '''

 Context ctx = new InitialContext();

-DataSource ds = (DataSource) ctx.lookup("jcbc/myASE");
+DataSource ds = (DataSource) ctx.lookup("java:comp/env/jdbc/myASE");

+Connection conn = ds.getConnection();

 '''